qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 To use these macros, first heat your print bed to your typical printing temperature.
 When the print bed's temperature has stabilised, call `SCREW_ADJUST_START` from the console.
-This re-homes the axes and re-confirms where the nozzle touches the build plate, and leaves the hotend on at the contact probing temperature.
+This re-homes the axes and re-confirms where the nozzle touches the build plate, and then turns the hotend off.
+From here on the Beacon will probe the bed distance using its proximity mode.

 Now call the `SFL`, `SFR`, `SBL`, and `SBR` macro listed above and look at the last line of the output